Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions: Introduction

-As pointed out in several recent studies \cite{pathak2015constrained,Marquez-Neila2017,kervadec2019constrained}, imposing hard constraints on deep CNNs involving millions of trainable parameters is challenging.
-This is the case of problem \eqref{Constrained-CNN}, even when the constraints are convex with respect to the outputs of the network.
-In optimization, a standard way to handle constraints is to solve the Lagrangian primal and dual problems in an alternating scheme \cite{Boyd2004}.
-For \eqref{Constrained-CNN}, this corresponds to alternating the optimization of a CNN for the primal with stochastic optimization, e.g., SGD, and projected gradient-ascent iterates for the dual.
-However, despite the clear benefits of imposing global constraints on CNNs, such a standard Lagrangian-dual optimization is mostly avoided in modern deep networks.
-As discussed recently in \cite{pathak2015constrained, Marquez-Neila2017,Ravi2018}, this might be explained by the computational complexity and stability/convergence issues caused by alternating between stochastic optimization and dual updates/projections.
+As pointed out in several studies \cite{kervadec2019constrained,Marquez-Neila2017,nandwani2019primal,pathak2015constrained,Ravi2018,Zhou2019ICCV}, imposing hard constraints on modern deep CNNs involving millions of parameters is challenging, even when the constraints are convex with respect to the outputs of the network.
+In modern deep networks, constraints are commonly handled with {\em penalties} for their simplicity, and despite their well-known limitations.
+Standard Lagrangian-dual optimization has been largely avoided and, as discussed in \cite{Marquez-Neila2017,pathak2015constrained,Ravi2018}, this might be explained by the computational complexity and stability/convergence issues caused by alternating between stochastic optimization and {\em explicit} dual updates/projections.